amiremohamadi/DuckX/README.md

 }
 ```

-**Note** that you must use -lduckx flag to compile your cpp file
 <br/>
-For example:
+And compile your file like this:

 ```bash
 g++ sample1.cpp -lduckx
 ```